pschachte/wybe/WYBE.md

 that can be any valid Wybe type; a list of integers can be specified by `list(int)` and a list of lists of strings can be specified as `list(list(string))`.
-This allows list operations to work with lists of any element type, without the need to separately define different kinds of lists.
+This allows list operations to work with lists of any element type, without the need to separately define different kinds of lists, or the operations on them.

 The basis of generic types is the *type variable*, which stands for a type we don't know yet, and thus is a variable in the type system.
 A type variable